 - 1 Use transition solvent cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - 2 Route piping to outside of structure.
-Continue with installation following instructions given in general guidelines for piping terminations and intake and exhaust piping terminations for direct vent sections. - 3 Use a sheet metal screw to secure the intake pipe to the connector, if desired.
+Continue with installation following instructions given in general guidelines for piping terminations and intake and exhaust piping terminations for direct vent sections.
+Refer to TABLE 21 for pipe sizes. - 3 Use a sheet metal screw to secure the intake pipe to the connector, if desired.